giavac/AWS-CSA-2019-study-notes/Course/EC2/README.md

 * Termination protection is turned off by default.
 * The EBS root volume by default is deleted at termination.
-* Default AMI's (provided by Amazon) cannot be encrypted.
+* The EBS root volume of the default AMI's (provided by Amazon) cannot be encrypted.
 * Additional volumes can be encrypted.
+* AZ names are different across accounts, so AZa for an account can be different to AZa in another account.
+They are randomised.

 ## Security groups - Lab